ryan-mcclue/unsw/anat2521/week7-early-hominins.md

 first stone tool maker (so probably when started to eat meat?)
 1. 4mya: australopithecus anamensis (kenya, ethopia)
-2. 3.9mya: australopithecus afarensis (Lucy, Laetoli footprints: ethopia)
+2. 3.9mya: australopithecus afarensis (Lucy, Laetoli footprints: ethopia) australopithecus bahrelghazdi/deyiremedi/garhi
-3. australopithecus bahrelghazdi/deyiremedi/garhi

 South African Australopithecus fossils found in breccia (broken rock clumped together) So, fossils died in a sinkhole that is later exposed?
-So more complex geology than East Africa Australopithecus fossils as have to isolate age from components of breccia 3.5mya: australopithecus africanus: taung child
+So more complex geology than East Africa Australopithecus fossils as have to isolate age from components of breccia
+3. 3.5mya: australopithecus africanus: taung child
+4. 2mya: australopethicus sediba

-(alternative lineage, robust australopethicus developed larger jaws and molars)
+(alternative lineage, robust (as oppose to gracile) australopethicus developed larger jaws, flaring zygomatics (masseter muscle) and molars)
+1. 2.7mya: australopethicus/paranthropus aethiopicus (east africa)
+2. 2.3mya: australopethicus boisei (nut-cracker man: east africa)
+3. 2mya: australopethicus robustus (south africa)

+pliocene time of adaptive radiation of hominins there were multiple species of hominins living at the same time. ate different foods to coexist (like chimps and gorillas)

+various proposed hominin phylogeny, however all generally have australopethicus anamensis as stem

+latest DNA extraction is 1mya. so, unlikely for australopithecus

+tool nomenclature:
+* industry (style of make)
+* hammerstone strikes core (raw material) to produce a flake. the flake is what is of use, as it will have a sharp edge Could also whack core against anvil for same effect
+* butchering place where carcasses butchered
+* quarrying where raw materials obtained

+Oldawan industry oldest industry, with simple flake tools

 human evolution (evolution radiation in Africa):